 Clean beauty.
-We hear the term, but what does it really mean?
-And does it matter?
-I think so, and so does my guest for this 100th episode (whoot!) of Natural MD Radio, which you can listen to below.
+We hear the term, but what does it mean – and does it really matter?
+I think so, and so does my guest for this 100th episode (whoot!) of Natural MD Radio, which you can listen to below, and make sure to have a look at the ‘show notes' below for additional resources and a special little ‘bonus' – a list of my special guest's personal favorite body products.

 It's estimated that by the time most women leave home for work in the morning, we've put on at least a dozen body products and cosmetics, each, in turn, containing as many as a dozen or more individual chemical ingredients.
 Frighteningly, the laws that govern the FDA's authority over the cosmetics industry are just two pages long and have not been updated since 1938, when they were first enacted.
 Federal officials are nearly powerless to regulate the soap, makeup, lotions, toothpastes, deodorants and other elixirs that we use every day.